What are Music Publishing Royalties? A Complete Guide for 2023 - Part 2

 The PRO would then distribute this £100,000 to the songwriters and publishers based on the number of streams of their songs during that quarter.

 There are multiple PROs (Performing Rights Organisations) located around the world.
 They represent songwriters, composers, and music publishers.
-Their primary business function is to collect and distribute royalties that have been generated and accrued for the use of its member’s music.
+Their primary business function is to collect royalties that have been generated and accrued for the use of its member’s music.
+They are the go to people when we think of music royalty distribution to the artists.
 Here are some of the major PROs to be considered:

 These PROs primarily work by licensing the use of music to businesses, organisations, and individuals.
 They collect and distribute royalties for the public performance or reproduction of that music to their members based on the usage data they receive.
 PROs use highly complex algorithms and databases to track music usage and calculate royalty payments.
 They also engage in advocacy and education efforts to support the rights of music creators.